Credit expert warns New Brunswickers about new law allowing wage garnishment | CBC News

 "Certainly that would not be their expertise."

-Eisner is also concerned about the potential stigma on employees who have their wages garnisheed, since the employer would have to be made aware of the garnish order.
+Eisner is also concerned about the potential stigma on employees who have their wages garnisheed, since the employer would have to be made aware of the garnishee order.

 And, he worries that creditors will use the new law as an intimidation tactic.